christophermayfield/thesisprogress/dailythoughts.md

 #February 23rd, 2019

 I am feeling a bit better right now.
-I haven't gone to the doctor regarding the stuff that is going on in my heatlh.
+I haven't gone to the doctor regarding the stuff that is going on in my health.